Covid-19 coronavirus: Briscoes, Mitre 10 join companies selling essential items

 Briscoes will sell blankets, including electric blankets, heaters, dehumidifiers, kitchenware, cooking appliances and winter bedding products.

-Rod Duke, Group Managing Director of Briscoe Group, said the store was once again open for business, with its website updated to only sell homeware essentials.
+Rod Duke, group managing director of Briscoe Group, said the store was once again open for business, with its website updated to only sell homeware essentials.

 "People need to get prepared for the colder weather as we move into the autumn months and head towards winter," he said.